pywbem/pywbem/docs/mockwbemserver.rst

 Mocking multiple CIM namespaces
 -------------------------------

-The mock WBEM server allows creating multiple CIM namespaces in its mock repository and adding CIM objects in some or all of those namespaces.
+The mock WBEM server allows creating multiple CIM namespaces in its CIM repository and adding CIM objects in some or all of those namespaces.

 There is a default namespace created when the :class:`~pywbem_mock.FakedWBEMConnection` object is created from either the